elm-slate/init-slate-db/README.md

 To run the `restore_events` function, the `Postgresql contrib` package must be installed on the database server where the `source` database resides.

 The `dblink` extension from the `Postgresql contrib` package must be installed into the `source` database.
-This extension is installed by `slate-init-db` when a `source` database is initialized.
+This extension is installed by `init-slate-db` when a `source` database is initialized.

 An online backup database is required to perform the disaster recovery procedure.